kloayza23/PysparkBigDataFinance/README.md

 In this work going to analyze how use pyspark in an big data anlysis.

+### How to Begin this Work ###

+In the files of this work exist a file called "FinalProject.ipynb", in this file only you have to run this box of code, each box has a header explain what is the meaning.

+This python jupyter file has been tested many times, offering quality in the code

 ### Data Set ###

 The data set used in this work has 887379 observations and 75 features to evaluate model.